Magnesium blood test

 Most of the magnesium in your body comes from the food you eat.
-Foods high in magnesium include green vegetables (like spinach and peas), nuts and seeds, whole grains, lentils, chickpeas, beans, and some shellfish.
+Foods high in magnesium include:

 Most people get enough magnesium from their diet, so talk to your doctor before taking magnesium supplements.

-Your doctor might want to do a blood test for magnesium if you:
+Your doctor might want to test your magnesium levels if you:

 - drink a lot of alcohol

 - have a poor diet or an eating disorder